Try these seven driving apps to make your commute more fun and efficient.

 These are just a few of the many apps available to help make your daily commute and road trips a little easier.

-New apps come out all the time, so be sure to keep an eye out for new services that make driving easier.
+New apps come out all the time, so keep an eye out for new services that make driving and comparing car insurance easier.